-The hospitality management major at Iowa State is known world-wide for its excellence in research.
-It was recently ranked first for internship experiences and seventh overall by Intelligent.com.
-The major also ranked 15th among the world’s top 100 hospitality and tourism programs, according to the Journal of Hospitality & Tourism Research.
+The ACPHA accredited hospitality management program at Iowa State is known world-wide for its excellence in research.
+In 2022, it was ranked first for internship experiences and fourteenth overall best Hospitality Management degree program.

 Facilities and laboratories

 Joan Bice Underwood Tearoom is a non-profit, teaching operation in a hands-on learning lab that serves approximately 100 guests.
-The Quantity Food Production and Service Management Experience class operates the Tearoom.
+The HSP M 380L: Food Production Management Experience class operates the Tearoom.
 Meal service is provided for faculty, staff, students, and visitors.

 Hospitality management study abroad programs

 The hospitality management program offers various international opportunities through the College of Human Sciences International Programs office.
 In AESHM 381D: Introduction to the Bahamas, students gain practical knowledge/experience in tourism, business, hospitality, and/or hotel and restaurant management while understanding how the country’s history has shaped its industries.

 The Hospitality Management program prepares students with essential principles of managing a variety of hospitality organizations, such as hotels, restaurants, clubs, and foodservice companies.
 Students also develop expertise in managing diverse areas, such as food/beverage management, lodging management, senior living management, and tourism and attractions.